yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application offering various functionalities including user authentication, a timer/alarm, and potentially a content summarization feature with AI integration.
-It serves multiple HTML pages for different sections like login, about, history, summarization, and a timer.
-The backend handles basic API requests such as user login, while the frontend manages user interaction, styling, and client-side logic, including an integration with a "Gemini" service, likely for AI-powered features.
+This project appears to be a web application providing various tools and utilities, with a focus on user interaction, authentication, and AI-powered summarization.
+It includes a frontend interface with multiple dedicated pages for different functionalities like a timer, an "about" section, a history log, and a summarization tool.
+On the backend, it exposes API endpoints for basic connectivity and user login, suggesting a user authentication system is in place.
+The presence of `gemini.js` strongly indicates integration with the Google Gemini AI service, likely for the summarization feature, making it an intelligent web utility.

 ---